 Manchester University Menu

-The Manchester University College of Pharmacy has a rolling admissions process.
+The Manchester University Pharmacy Program has a rolling admissions process.
 Therefore, applicants are encouraged to submit applications annual admission cycle is as follows:

 To learn more about the admissions process including our minimum requirements and application information, please visit our Admissions page.